igorcaldeira/simple-spline-fitting/README.md

-# curve-fitting
+# JavaScript SPLINE
-A simple curve fitting algorithm in JavaScript
+A simple spline algorithm in JavaScript

 obs.: it's using math.js, see more at http://mathjs.org/docs/index.html